LukeD77/personal_project-stock_portfolio-app/README.md

 Features
 - Plots of stock share prices over multiple time ranges
 - Plots of stock share prices within portfolio over time
-- Professional recommendations for actions for specific stocks
+- Professional recommendations for actions for specific stocks (Breaks frequently due to yahoo-finance website and currently broken on app.
+Working on a solution.)
 - Access to information about the company behind the stock
 - Access to news articles relevant to the searched stock